projects / case study

 Where it started.

 The idea started the way most real ideas do — not in a meeting room, not in a pitch competition, but in an honest conversation about a real problem.
-Someone we knew needed a therapist.
+Someone close to me needed a therapist.
 Finding one in Croatia was harder than it should have been: waitlists, geography, stigma, and no single place that made the process simple.

-We thought: someone should build this properly.
-Then we thought: why not us?
+I thought: someone should build this properly.
+Then I thought: why not me?

 Serenity is an online psychotherapy platform — video-based consultations with licensed psychologists, psychotherapists, and counselors across Croatia.
-The model is built around three things: anonymity, accessibility, and quality.
+The whole thing is built around three principles: anonymity, accessibility, and quality.

-We launched with a functional product, a vetted network of therapists across Croatia, and a system designed to handle the specific trust requirements of a mental health platform — where a bad first experience isn't just a churn metric, it's a person who didn't get help.
+Launch delivered a functional product, a vetted network of therapists across Croatia, and a system built for the specific trust requirements of a mental health platform — where a bad first experience isn't a churn metric, it's a person who didn't get help.

 Serenity is a mental health platform.
 Personally, I am fine.
 Totally fine.

-Today's dad note: we built a therapy platform. none of us were in therapy when we started. we corrected that during launch week. the irony is documented in the blog.
+Today's dad note: built a therapy platform. nobody on the team was in therapy when we started. that was corrected during launch week. the irony is documented in the blog.

 The launch.

 Launch day was what launch days always are: equal parts preparation and chaos.
 The technical infrastructure held.
 The first bookings came in.
-The team was running on less sleep than was medically advisable, which felt appropriate for a mental health company.
+I was running on less sleep than was medically advisable, which felt appropriate for a mental health company.

 The real test wasn't whether the platform worked.
 It was whether people trusted it enough to share something they hadn't shared before.
 The early feedback suggested they did.